 1939 – 1945: no World Cup was organized during World War II

-3 times world champion only 5 riders became 3 times world champion on the road, namely Alfredo Binda, Rik Van Steenbergen, Eddy Merckx, Oscar Freire and Peter Sagan who is the only one that can still break this record
+3 times world champion Only 5 riders have become world road champion three times: Alfredo Binda, Rik Van Steenbergen, Eddy Merckx, Oscar Freire, and Peter Sagan.

-2 times world champion: 7 riders became world champion twice in their career, namely Georges Ronsse, (iron) Briek Schotte, Rik Van Looy, Freddy Maertens, Greg Lemond, Gianni Bugno and Paolo Bettini
+2 times world champion: Nine riders became world champion twice in their careers, namely Georges Ronsse, (Iron) Briek Schotte, Rik Van Looy, Freddy Maertens, Greg Lemond, Gianni Bugno, Paolo Bettini, Julian Alaphilippe, and Tadej Pogacar.

-2 times in a row: Georges Ronsse, Rik Van Steenbergen, Rik Van Looy, Gianni Bugno and Paolo Bettini became world champions twice in a row.
-Peter Sagan even 3 times.
+2 times in a row: Georges Ronsse, Rik Van Steenbergen, Rik Van Looy, Gianni Bugno, Paolo Bettini, Julian Alaphilippe, and Tadej Pogacar became world champions twice in a row.
+Peter Sagan even three times.

 Jean Pierre Monseré: unfortunately died in March 1971 in the jersey of world champion